Skip to content

 Making nature part of everyday life

-It allowed me to experience nature from a perspective that is normally denied to us in the usual everyday madness.
-Because we often don't have the patience to sit somewhere for several hours and wait for something to happen.
-Especially when this something is so unpredictable and we don't even know if it will happen at all.
+I have experienced nature from a perspective that is normally denied to us in the madness of everyday life. is.
+Because we often no longer have the patience to sit somewhere for several hours and wait for something to happen.

 My most emotional experience